Koroxal/EMbru-code/README.md

   ⁃ Stage 2 (inlabru): implemented in "code_inla_stage2.R", which provides the functions required to perform inference with inlabru, based on the output from Stage 1.

 - "compute_hessian_standard_errors.R" contains the code to compute the Hessian and standard errors from both stages of EMbru.
-To run it, the objects resultado_em from stage 1 of EMbru and fit_inlabru from stage 2 of EMbru are required.
+To run it, the objects resultado_em from stage 1 of EMbru and fit_inlabru from stage 2 of EMbru are required (They can be requested from the author at bernabeu@uji.es).